On quiver representations over $\mathbb{F}_1$: Preliminaries

-\begin{rmk} Representations of a quiver can be defined in a more categorical way.
+Through the above base chance functor, representations of a quiver can be defined in a more categorical way as follows.
 Let $Q$ be a quiver.
-One can consider a discrete category $\mathcal{Q}$; objects are vertices of $Q$ and morphisms are paths.
+One can consider the free category associated to $Q$; objects are vertices of $Q$ and morphisms are paths.
+The identity morphisms correspond to the ``stationary paths'' of length zero at each vertices.
 Then, a representation $M$ of $Q$ over $\FF_1$ is nothing but a functor $\mathbf{M}: \mathcal{Q} \to \textrm{Vect}(\mathbb{F}_1)$.
 In particular, $\textrm{Rep}(Q,\FF_1)$ is equivalent to the functor category $\textrm{Vect}(\mathbb{F}_1)^{\mathcal{Q}}$.
 In fact, the same description holds for representations of $Q$ over a field $k$.
-Therefore, from the base change functor one has the following base change functor which is exact and faithful (but not full in general):
+Therefore, from the base change functor \eqref{eq: base change vec}, one has the following base change functor which is exact and faithful (but not full in general):

-This categorical perspective is sometimes quite useful.
-For instance, the Hall algebra in Theorem \ref{theorem: Szczesny Hall algebra} can be also constructed as follows: notice that the category $\Vect(\FF_1)$ is proto-exact in the sense of Dyckerhoff and Kapranov \cite{dyckerhoff2012higher}, where they also prove that for a small category $\mathcal{I}$ the functor category $\mathcal{C}^\mathcal{I}$ is proto-exact for a proto-exact category $\mathcal{C}$.
-Now, from the equivalence $\textrm{Rep}(Q,\FF_1)\simeq \textrm{Vect}(\mathbb{F}_1)^{\mathcal{Q}}$, one obtains Szczesny's Hall algebra in \cite{dyckerhoff2012higher} as the Hall algebra associated a proto-exact category $\textrm{Rep}(Q,\FF_1)$. \end{rmk}